thefuture2092/didia.me/content/posts/2021-05-05-how-to-keep-learning-while-working-part-2-learning-on-the-job.md

 ## What would work best for me ?

-After talking to people, I was exasperated because I couldn't find an approach that would best fit me.
-I wasn't going to settle for learning by experience only so I decided to go back to learning on my own time.
-I started thinking about what part of my social life I would be sacrificing for it.
-I thought about the explanation I would give my wife after announcing her I would start working for eight hours on Sundays and Saturdays.
-Then one day, an unsuspected idea came to me.

-I was participating in a team meeting when one colleague floated the idea of charging a client a internal tools tax.

-"Time is a created thing.
-To say 'I don't have time,' is like saying, 'I don't want to" Lao Tzu

-\- The plan

-\- The conflict

-\- The achievement

-\- The transformation
+Talking to a lot of experienced people taught me that there wasn't a single best approach to learning on the job.
+I needed to go with the approach that best fitted my lifestyle and the amount of learning I wanted to do.

+After analyzing all three approaches above, I realized that none of them really fitted what I wanted.
+Obviously, I wasn't going to settle for learning by experience only because I felt it was too slow and I didn't like the lack of control over what I was learning.
+And when it came to learning on company time, my job wasn't the kind of the job which would have allowed me to spend a great deal of my work time to learn.
+So, the only option for me if I wanted to keep learning was to do it on my own time.
+I knew it would negatively impact the time I spend with my friends and family but I couldn't see another way.

+I was already thinking about which part of my social life I would sacrifice when an unsuspected idea came to me: What if I made my employer or projects I was working on pay me a learning tax to get better at serving them ?

+The idea came to me while filling my taxes.
+Although I tended to feel negatively about giving government my hard earned money, the premise of the tax system itself seemed perfect.
+We pay taxes so the government can make our life better by building public infrastructures and services which benefit the entire population.

+So I thought to myself, "What if I applied the same idea to my employers and clients ?
+They would pay me a small percentage of project time to learn how to serve them better."

+I liked the idea.
+It seemed to me like a better version of working on company time that didn't feel like stealing.
+However, I still had many questions about the approach.
+How would it work ?
+Would it even work ?
+Would my employer be willing to pay the tax ?

+In the next article of the series [**How to keep learning while working**](/category/how-to-keep-learning-while-working/), I will share some answers to those questions, what I discovered by adopting the learning tax approach to learn on the job, the impact it had on the projects I was working on and the difficulties I ran into while using it.

+Until next, ✌🏾